Anatomy; Arthroscopy; Locomotion; Musculoskeletal System; Orthopedic Procedures; Radiology

 Head: Lena Hirtler

 Research Area: The members of this research group address a wide range of anatomical and clinical-morphological questions.
-By establishing the "Medical Bio-/Implantbank Vienna", it is possible to analyse the interaction between implants and surrounding tissue on a large scale.
-Apart from stand-alone projects, the research group is characterized by collaborations with a variety of different departments to tackle current and relevant issues in clinical practice.
+Starting from classical anatomical and histological evaluations to clinical applications, e.g. minimally invasive surgery and imaging procedures, research questions are processed by the use of state-of-the-art techniques.
+Apart from stand-alone projects, the group is characterized by collaborations with a variety of partners to tackle currently relevant issues in clinical practice.

 My current research interests are mainly subdivided into three areas: